ethereum/py-evm/docs/api/trinity/index.rst

 Trinity
 =======

 This section aims to provide a detailed description of all APIs.
-If you are looking for something more hands-on or higher-level check out the existing `Trinity guides </guides/trinity>`_..
+If you are looking for something more hands-on or higher-level check out the existing :doc:`Trinity guides </guides/trinity/index>`.

 Command Line Interface (CLI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~